MelonieNimasha/Future-Frame-Prediction/README.md

 ### Data Preparation for training and inference

-data source: tennis swing videos from https://www.crcv.ucf.edu/research/data-sets/ucf-youtube-action/
+Data Source: tennis swing videos from https://www.crcv.ucf.edu/research/data-sets/ucf-youtube-action/

 After frame extraction from source videos, the dataset will have 3 main folders as prev_prevous_frames, previous_frames, and  target_frames, containing corresponding consecutive 3 frames of each data sample.
 Another 2 folders are created, named processed_frames and processed_frames_relaxed_cleaned, containg the corresponding binary masks for FFP-LDM and the other binary masks for background correction